harleysmodernlife/VERN/AGENT_GUIDES/HEALTH_WELLNESS.md

 ## Integration Points

-- Collaborate with Admin cluster for scheduling wellness activities.
+- Coordinate with Admin cluster for scheduling health-related events.
-- Interface with Research cluster for evidence-based recommendations.
+- Interface with Learning/Education for health education and habit formation.
-- Coordinate with Social/Relationship cluster for support networks.
+- Collaborate with Social/Relationship for group wellness activities.
-- Escalate urgent health or safety concerns to the orchestrator.
+- Escalate complex health/wellness issues to orchestrator or knowledge broker.

+---

+## MCP Tool: journal_entry

+- The Health/Wellness cluster exposes a `journal_entry` tool via the MCP server.
+- This tool allows users to log health/wellness journal entries from the CLI, Inspector, or dashboard UI.
+- All journal entries are persisted to the database for context-aware workflows and future analytics.
+- See [vern_dashboard.html](../vern_dashboard.html) for a prototype UI.

 ## Best Practices